You are now in the main content area

 Co-operative Education

-These experiences may be directed or mediated by an instructor and include a variety of time-sensitive tasks that require varying levels of student participation.
-It can consist of short-term trips, fieldwork and observational activities.
+These experiences may be directed or mediated by an instructor and include a variety of time-sensitive tasks that require varying levels of student participation outside of the classroom.
+Field studies can include fieldwork, experiences, trips and site visits that allow students to be immersed in while applying and gaining deeper understanding of course concepts.

 Internships